dark

 The Quick Review: GPSMAP 66i vs inReach Explorer+ (Differences Only)

-The inReach Explorer is 2-Way satellite messenger capable of sending and receiving texts to any number or email in the world.
-The GPSMAP 66i shares this functionality but in addition has a stronger focus on mapping features as shown below.
+The Garmin inReach Explorer is a 2-Way satellite communicator capable of sending and receiving texts to any number or email in the world.
+The GPSMAP 66i shares this functionality but adds a stronger focus on mapping features as shown below.

 GPSMAP 66i inReach Explorer+